slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Self awareness is the ability to pause your mind.
 It reduces the gap between who we are and who we think we are.

-Do you know anyone who doesn’t have any blind spots?
-So why would you be different?

 > *"The best mirror is an old friend."
 -- George Herbert*